 Although my father was busy during the week, he would take time on weekends to take my brother and me to professional wrestling matches which were held in Tampa, Florida.
 These trips were often accompanied by stops in the Cuban section of the city to eat “Cuban Sandwiches,” which were large sandwiches on French bread with different kinds of deli meat, hot peppers, onions, and cheese.
 Two evenings out of the week, my mother would take us to Judo lessons – since St. Petersburg was still racially segregated when we lived there the Judo lessons were on the “white” side of town, and we were the only African Americans in the class.

-and was like a brother to us when we
+Andy Walker lived across the street and was like a brother to us when we lived in Florida.
+He went to wrestling matches with us. |

 On Sundays, we initially attended the AME church in St. Petersburg but the Sunday services seemed to go on forever.
 I recall my parents agreeing that the pastor was “long winded.”
 Being a good AME minister himself, and a public figure, my father had to continue to attend the church, but my mother was free to take my brother and me to other churches.
 We visited a Lutheran church, but settled on Florida Presbyterian.
 This church was somewhat integrated, the services ran about an hour, and emotions were comparatively subdued.
 It was my first time attending a non-African American church on a regular basis, but I didn’t feel out of place and it didn’t require much of an adjustment.